dtudk/Admin/README.md

 or write to [mycode@dtu.dk](mailto:mycode@dtu.dk) and ask for connection with Zenodo.

-Please note that Zenodo integration will only be allowed for Public repositories.
+Please note that Zenodo integration can only be done for Public repositories.

 ### Other requests